 - Review the School Supply List provided on your school’s website and ensure those items are ready to go for the first day!

-- Returning parents can beat the rush by visiting ParentVUE now to complete most of the First Day Packet Forms online before school starts.
+- Returning parents can complete most of the First Day Packet Forms online before school starts.

 - Remember to reset your ParentVUE password!
 We updated our system over the summer, requiring all users to reset their passwords.